Handicap FAQs

 Playing golf with an SGA Handicap

-FYI, our SGA Open Events results are entered on GOLF Link to count towards player’s handicaps.
+FYI, our SGA Open Events results are entered on Golf Australia CONNECT to count towards player’s handicaps.
 SGA golf events operated by Social Golf Australia are official competitions held every few weeks in all the mainland Australian capital cities.

-Yes.
-To enter a competition, all you need is your GOLF Link number.
+To enter a competition, all you need is your Golf ID (Formerly Golf Link number).

-The day we activate your handicap, we will email you your new GOLF link number.
-When you play in a competition, simply tell the club your GOLF Link number, and they will be able to verify your handicap with that.
-After playing in a club competition, the club will enter your score on GOLF Link and the system will update your handicap automatically.
+The day we activate your handicap, we will email you your new Golf ID.
+When you play in a competition, simply tell the club your Golf ID, and they will be able to verify your handicap with that.
+After playing in a club competition, the club will enter your score on Golf Australia CONNECT and the system will update your handicap automatically.

 Each golf club has nominated competition days, and you may be welcome to enter as a guest depending on the club's policy on accepting guests into their competitions.
 However, you will need to ask the golf club if their competition days are open to guests generally and to SGA Golf Club Members specifically.
 (See note here about some clubs in NSW and SGA)

 To provide our Members with options for competition play, we've established regular 18-hole events as well as annual Major Events in each of the mainland capital cities.
-These are official competitions with results on GOLF Link held every few weeks at a range of great golf courses and clubs around Australia.
+These are official competitions with results on Golf Australia CONNECT (formerly GOLF Link) held every few weeks at a range of great golf courses and clubs around Australia.
 For more information, see the links on the Play Golf page

 Many people are surprised with how low their initial GA Handicap is.
 There are a few reasons for this: